sajal2692/sajalsharma-v1/about.md

 * Big Data Foundations, including Hadoop and Spark - by IBM - Big Data University
 * Data Science and Machine Learning with R - Udemy
 * Python Data Science and Machine Learning Bootcamp - Udemy
-* React Nanodegree - Udacity (Currently fighting deadlines)
+* React Nanodegree - Udacity (why? because I like being woke!)

 Check out my [portfolio](/portfolio) to see iPython notebooks and Github repos for some of the projects I've worked on.